Syfer0/InventoEase/README.md

   \*/
   usename - example31@gmail.com
   pass - 123456

+"next": "14.1.0",

 #Recipe method
 1.setting up project structure
 2.Routing to different section
 3.crate and signup and login page

-TO do list
--[] signup and login form auth with error handing
--[] setting Up mongodb with dashboard requirment -[]build resusable componets on dashboard
+TO do list -[x] signup and login form auth with error handing -[] setting Up mongodb with dashboard requirment -[]build resusable componets on dashboard